 Helmut Dosantos: I think so.
 I could have kept shooting, but there comes a moment when you just have to stop.

 Popflick: How did you realize that moment had arrived?

-Helmut Dosantos: We planned two more trips, but by then, I was already editing and realized I had enough material to articulate a complete, congruent discourse.
+Helmut Dosantos: We planned two more trips, but by then, I was already editing and realized I had enough material to articulate a complete, harmonious discourse.
 To keep shooting might have brought some improvements, but it would not be necessary.
 It would have made us spend energy, time, and resources.
 Climate change threw a wrench in the process, too.
 We were supposed to shoot in a tropical jungle with gum harvesters, but the rain was sparse that year.
 Therefore, there would be hardly any activity.
 Maybe that was the sign we had to stop!